StudioEtrange/ConfigTree/docs/index.rst

 Contribution And Bug Reports
 ----------------------------

-The project sources are hosted by BitBucket_ as well, as bug tracker.
+The project sources are hosted by BitBucket_ as well, as its bug tracker.
 Pull requests, bug reports, and feedback are welcome.

 .. _BitBucket: https://bitbucket.org/kr41/configtree